-In this guide I will disassemble a Lenovo ThinkPad T580 laptop.
-I will remove the bottom case and the external battery in order to upgrade the RAM, SSD and HDD for my ThinkPad T580.
+In this guide, I will disassemble a Lenovo ThinkPad T580 laptop.
+I will remove the bottom case and the external battery in order to upgrade the RAM, SSD and HDD for my T580.

 For the freshest produce, find us on Facebook for the latest teardown news.

-When I purchased this notebook, I only chose 8GB of RAM and 500GB of mechanical hard drive, because I had an old 2.5 ” Kingston SSD and I would replace the 500GB mechanical hard drive with this old SSD and I also bought an 8GB DDR4-2400 Hynix memory, I will install it in the free RAM slot of ThinkPad T580.
+When I purchased this notebook, I only chose 8GB of RAM and 500GB of mechanical hard drive, because I had an old 2.5 ” Kingston SSD, and I would replace the 500GB mechanical hard drive with this old SSD.
+I also bought an 8GB DDR4-2400 Hynix memory, in this guide, I will install it in the free RAM slot of ThinkPad T580.

 The difference between the bottom case of ThinkPad T580 and ThinkPad T570 is not very obvious, but it only lacks the port of a docking station.
 It seems that ThinkPad T580 does not support the docking station.

-First remove the battery and 8 screws on the securing the bottom case to the laptop, and remove the two screws in the battery bay, and then use the guitar picks the release of two clips near the battery bay and continue using the guitar picks to pry up the bottom case.
+First, remove the battery and eight screws on the securing the bottom case to the laptop, and remove the two screws in the battery bay, and then use the guitar picks the release of two clips near the battery bay and continue using the guitar picks to pry up the bottom case.

 With the bottom case was removed, we can get access to the internal battery, M.2 SSD, RAM, CMOS battery, Wi-Fi card, speakers, heat sink, cooling fan and motherboard.

-From the pictures we can see that its internal design is very good, a variety of accessories arranged very reasonable, most of the motherboard area covered by black stickers.
+From the pictures we can see that its internal design is very good, a variety of accessories arranged very reasonably, most of the motherboard area covered by black stickers.

 Although this ThinkPad T580 is only equipped with a 2242 M.2 SSD, but this SSD supports PCIe and NVMe protocol, is it a big surprise?